remidosol/express-ts-clean-movie-api/src/application/README.md

 ## Services

-Services in the application layer primarily handle data transformation between domain entities and DTOs.
+Services in the application layer provide utility functionality to support use cases.

-### MovieMapper

-Transforms movie entities to DTOs and vice versa:

-- `toMovieDto(movie)`: Converts a Movie entity to a MovieDto
-- `fromCreateDto(dto)`: Maps a CreateMovieDto to Movie entity
-- `fromUpdateDto(dto)`: Maps an UpdateMovieDto to a partial Movie entity

-### DirectorMapper
+### MovieApplicationService

-Transforms director entities to DTOs and vice versa:

-- `toDirectorDto(director)`: Converts a Director entity to a DirectorDto
-- `fromCreateDto(dto)`: Maps a CreateDirectorDto to Director entity
+Provides movie-related helper methods used across multiple use cases:

+- `directorExists(directorId)`: Verifies if a director exists before creating/updating movies

 ## Design Principles